 Predictive Analytics for Retention

 Player retention is critical for sustainable monetization.
-AI-driven predictive analytics offer invaluable insights into player retention, identifying at-risk users and devising strategies to keep them engaged.
 By analyzing patterns such as session duration, frequency, and in-game achievements, AI can forecast when players might disengage and proactively offer incentives to retain them.

 This approach helps combat churn, encouraging long-term engagement.
 Future innovations may see more sophisticated AI systems capable of not only predicting disengagement but also suggesting game design changes to address such trends in advance.